The MneExperiment Pipeline

 While the epoch state parameter determines which events are

-included when loading data, the model
+included when loading data, the model parameter determines how these events

 are split into different condition cells.
 The parameter should be set to the